mainkoon81/Study-Autonomous-Car-Prep-02/README.md

  - The gaussian.cpp file:
    - It contains the **class definition** including all the variables and functions that the Gaussian class needs.
 In short, the **gaussian.cpp** contained the code that defined the Gaussian class.

 This is `main.cpp` file.
-You can't see it on the backend, but this program is first being compiled via the command: `g++ main.cpp gaussian.cpp`.
+You can't see it on the backend, but this program is first being compiled via the command:
+ - `g++ main.cpp gaussian.cpp`
 ```
 #include <iostream>